Designoper/rick-morty/README.md

-# Rick and Morty WEBAPP
+# Rick and Morty Web App

-## Scope
+## Overview

-This webapp
+Our web app provides comprehensive information about all characters from the popular show, Rick and Morty.
+Leveraging the show's API, the app fetches and displays a variety of character data tranformed from the original JSON format, including name, picture, status, gender, species, and more.

+Users can utilize the search bar to filter characters by name.
+As users scroll through the results (20 per request), the app automatically fetches the next 20 characters for a seamless browsing experience.

-## Tech stack
+## Technology Stack

-The technology used to create this project is:
+This project was built using the following technologies:

-* Rick and morty API: this API provides all the data from the Rick and Morty show.
-It provides three major information blocks: characthers, locations and episodes.
-Documentation of the API can be found in [https://rickandmortyapi.com/documentation](https://rickandmortyapi.com/documentation).
+* Rick and morty API: this API provides extensive data from the Rick and Morty show, including information about characters, locations, and episodes.
+You can find the API documentation in [https://rickandmortyapi.com/documentation](https://rickandmortyapi.com/documentation).

-* HTML: the markup language that describes the structure of the website and links to other resources (CSS, Javascript, images...).
+* HTML: the markup language used to structure the website and link to other resources such as CSS, javascript, and images.

-* CSS: the style sheet language that gives the webapp it's look (colors, padding, layout...) and allows responsiveness (correct adaptation of content to any screen no matter the device).
+* CSS: the style sheet language that defines the app's aesthetics (colors, padding, layout...) and ensures responsiveness across various devices.

-* Javascript: the only programming language available for the browser (client side).
-In this webapp, it allows to fetch content from the API, update the DOM with the content recieved, update the fetch url according to the user input and implement infinite scrolling.
+* Javascript: the programming language used for client-side operations.
+In this app, javascript fetches content from the API, updates the DOM with the received content, modifies the fetch URL based on user input, and implements infinite scrolling.

-* Git: the most popular open source control version system to track changes in the source code of software development.
-It allows collaboration between multiple users.
+* Git: an open-source version control system used to track changes in the source code during software development.
+It facilitates collaboration among multiple users.

-* Github: the most famous platform to host Git repositories.
-This is where all the code of the webapp is stored.
+* Github: a platform for hosting Git repositories.
+All the code for this web app is stored here.

-* Github Pages: a the static site hosting service from Github that allows to use repositories as websites, as long as the content is only front-end technology.
-Since it's free, easy to use, and this project fits that criteria (the back-end is hosted elsewhere and we access it thanks to the API) it's the perfect choice to have a functioning public version of the project.
+* Github Pages: A static site hosting service from GitHub that turns repositories into websites, provided the content is front-end technology.
+Given its free nature and ease of use, and considering that our project's back-end is hosted elsewhere (accessible via the API), GitHub Pages is the ideal choice for hosting a public version of our project.

-## Live version
+## Access the Live Version

-Couldn't be easier to use!
-Just go to [https://designoper.github.io/rick-morty/](https://designoper.github.io/rick-morty/).
-Enjoy!
+Accessing the web app is simple!
+Just visit [https://designoper.github.io/rick-morty/](https://designoper.github.io/rick-morty/) and enjoy exploring the world of Rick and Morty!